What is Acne Scarring?

-Acne on its own will usually clear up or subside periodically whilst acne scars may remain due damaged skin.
-Scarring of the tissue is usually a result of trauma / picking & scratching which can cause scarring during the healing process.
+Acne on its own will usually clear up or subside periodically whilst acne scars may remain due to damaged skin.
+Scarring of the tissue is usually a result of trauma/picking & scratching which can cause scarring during the healing process.

 London Real Skin is based at the London Skin and Hair Clinic at 233 High Holborn, London, WC1V 7DN.
 We are easily accessible from Holborn Tube Station, we are located minutes away from mainline stations including Farringdon.

 If you would like to book an appointment for an acne scar removal treatment from our London clinic please use the Book an Appointment call to action.

 Alternatively, call us on 020 7183 5892 or e-mail firstname.lastname@example.org